Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 An embedded iPaaS includes low-code functionality and full development capabilities (including its API and code versioning in your existing dev ecosystem).
 This flexibility allows for low-code where it makes sense but doesn't box you in when custom code is required.

-Finally, an enterprise iPaaS does not include tools for building reusable integration workflows and managing unique credentials and configurations for each customer.
+Finally, an enterprise iPaaS does not include tools for building reusable integrations and managing unique credentials and configurations for each customer.

 An embedded iPaaS, on the other hand, is specifically designed for building and deploying integrations for your customers, including everything your teams need to manage and support each integration for each customer.
 An embedded iPaaS includes an integration marketplace where customers can view, select, and enable available integrations.
 They can also manage their integration configurations and perform first-level troubleshooting when there are problems.